team-p4-5/ICT2101-p4-5/README.md

 ---
 ## User Acceptance Test (UAT)
 ### System State Diagram (Updated)
 The following is the project's updated System State Diagram, where refinements made have been highlighted in green.
+For detailed information of the refinements made to the System State Diagram and System Test Cases, refer to the [UAT Manual](documentation/user_acceptance_testing/uat_user_manual.pdf).
 ![System State Diagram](documentation/user_acceptance_testing/ICT2x01_M3_SystemStateDiagram_P4-5.png)
 ### System Test (UAT) Environment Preparation
 Before performing the System Tests (UAT), the following changes need to be made to swap the product code into "TEST" mode